sverrirs/mp4combine/README.md

 # Mp4 Video Combiner

 Python script that assist in concatenating mp4 video files into a single larger file and automatically create named chapter marks at each join making it really easy to skip forward and backwards within the video file.

+All video files created by this tool are fully compatible and play without errors on Xbox 360/One, PS4 and all major video players on desktop or mobile.

-The script relies on the `mp4box` utility from the [GPAC](https://gpac.wp.mines-telecom.fr/downloads/) software bundle You will need to download and install this bundle first before using this tool.
+The script relies on the `mp4box` utility from the [GPAC](https://gpac.wp.mines-telecom.fr/downloads/) software bundle and the `ffmpeg` utility from [ffmpeg.org](https://www.ffmpeg.org/).
+The Windows 64bit version of both these tools are included in the bundle.

 > Currently this script has only been developed for use on Windows but I welcome any and all pull requests.
 So if you feel you can improve the OS compatability I'd appreciate your help.